A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Settings, Notation, and Regret Definitions

 We consider a finite-armed contextual bandit problem, with a finite action set $\cA$ and with a $m$--dimensional context space $\cX \subseteq \R^m$, equipped with the Borel $\sigma$--algebra.
 At each round $t \geq 1$, the learner observes some context $\bx_t \in \cX$, generated by a hidden Markov model [HMM].

-\textbf{HMM modeling.} More formally, there exists an underlying state $h_t \in [H]$, where $[H]$ denotes the finite latent state space.
+\textbf{HMM modeling.} More formally, there exists an underlying state $h_t \in [H]$, where $[H]$ denotes the finite latent state space; this space $[H]$ is known to the learner.
 The first state $h_1$ is distributed according to some initial distribution denoted by $\bpi$.
 At each round $t \geq 1$, the context $\bx_t$ is drawn independently at random given $h_t$, according to an emission distribution over $\cX$ denoted by $\nu_{h_t}$.
-The next latent state $h_{t+1}$ is then drawn according to a Markov model indexed by the transition matrix $\bM = (M_{h,h'})_{(h,h') \in [H]^2}$, where $M_{h,h'}$ is the probability from moving from state $h$ to state $h'$.
+The next latent state $h_{t+1}$ is then drawn according to a Markov model indexed by the transition matrix $\bM = (M_{h,h'})_{(h,h') \in [H]^2}$, where $M_{h,h'}$ is the probability from moving from state $h$ to state~$h'$.

 The (homogeneous) HMM is thus parameterized by the initial distribution $\bpi$, the transition matrix $\bM$, and the emission distributions $\nu = (\nu_h)_{h \in [H]}$, all unknown to the learner.

 \textbf{Reward model---most complex one.} We consider the following linear model: there exist a known transfer function $\bphi: \cA \times \cX \to \R^d$ and some unknown parameters $\btheta^{\star}_{h} \in \R^d$, where $h \in [H]$, such that the reward $r_t(a)$ obtained with action $a \in \cA$ at round $t$ equals